quasarframework/quasar-starter-kit-umd/README.md

 ![Quasar Framework logo](https://cdn.rawgit.com/quasarframework/quasar-art/863c14bd/dist/svg/quasar-logo-full-inline.svg)

-# Quasar Framework UMD App Template
+# Quasar Framework UMD Starter Kit
 > This template is mainly for showing how you can use the Quasar UMD version.

 ## Usage